 Our clients do not run the risk of assistants leaving for greener pastures because they have advancement and career opportunities within Prialto.
 We also train backup assistants to step in when the primary assistant is away or departs.

 Sometimes departures are due to promotions.
 One company was thrilled to see a long-time PA get a promotion and sent this message to the entire company.
 "A huge team update--I cannot be more excited to share that Alex, our PA, has been promoted to Manager.
-Alex has been with us from the beginning and has played a critical role in ensuring we are prioritizing our time.
+Alex has been with us from the beginning and has played a crucial role in ensuring that we prioritize our time effectively.
 While he is not physically with us, his role has been critical to the company's evolution."

 Seamless Service